carlosperate/awesome-microbit/README.md

 - [PIR Movement Alarm](https://www.instructables.com/PIR-Movement-Alarm-With-BBC-Microbit-and-External-/) - How to make a simple movement alarm using MicroPython on a BBC micro:bit with a passive infrared (PIR) sensor module to play a low bitrate sound sample when a warm, moving object is detected.
 - [Lip Syncing Characters](https://www.instructables.com/Lip-Syncing-Characters-With-Microbit/) - Cute characters made with micro:bit that lip-sync to the sound of your voice to appear as if they are the ones doing the talking/singing.
 - [Spy Tech](https://www.instructables.com/Spy-tech-Intruder-Detection-Logging-System/) - Intruder detection and logging system with a micro:bit and a magnet.
+- [Water Rocket](https://wikifactory.com/+fablabbratislava/a-microbit-water-rocket/) - Did you know you can create your own water rocket by using water pipes and a water bottle?
+You can even add a micro:bit and measure flight data, which can be stored and later visualised.

 ### 🏗️ Project Collections